FC Gagra: European history

 As the winners of the 2010/11 Cup competition, Gagra took part in UEFA Europa League second qualifying round against the high-flying Anorthosis Famagusta.
-Widely regarded as favourites of the tie, the Cypriot side had a clear advantage in Larnaca, which resulted in 3-0 victory, but Gagra fought back in the second leg held in Zestafoni.
+Widely regarded as favorites of the tie, the Cypriot side had a clear advantage in Larnaca, which resulted in 3–0 victory, but Gagra fought back in the second leg held in Zestaponi.
 They scored an early goal, shortly afterwards increased the lead, although eventually failed to equalize the aggregate score.